 During the fermentation banana brew produces a lot of foam!
 I recommend filling the container to the half and crumbling cookies on the surface (1 piece per 2.5 gl/10 liters of brew).This method is the best.
 Alternatively you can add vegetable oil (1 teaspoon per 2.5 gl/10 liters) or thick sour cream (kefir) in proportion of 2 tablespoons per 2.5-3.1 gl/10-12 liters.

 7. Leave the brew (you can cover it) in a dark place with a temperature of 64.4-80.6°F/ 18-27°C. Depending on the chosen yeasts and temperature the banana brew will ferment for about 5-45 days.
-When the water seal stops extracting gas, the taste has no sweetness in it, and there’s sediment at the bottom, you can get to the next step.
+When the airlock stops extracting gas, the taste has no sweetness in it, and there’s sediment at the bottom, you can get to the next step.

 Getting Banana Moonshine

 8. Filter the fermented brew through 2-3 layers of gauze.
 Squeeze the pulp thoroughly.
-If you don’t filter it, the brew will burn in the process of distillation, which will cause the moonshine to have bitter taste and unpleasant odor.
+If you don’t filter it, the brew will burn in the process of distillation, which will cause the moonshine to have a bitter taste and unpleasant odor.

 9. Fill a distillatory vessel of a moonshine still with the filtered brew.